Tweeting pianist Say denies Turkish religious insult charge

 Now a different set of hardliners are running the courts, critics of the judiciary and present government say.

-"In Turkey, the law can be highly personalised, as if laws are applied differently to different people," said Bedri Baykam, a prominent Istanbul-based artist who was at court on Thursday.
+"In Turkey, the law can be highly personalized, as if laws are applied differently to different people," said Bedri Baykam, a prominent Istanbul-based artist who was at court on Thursday.

 "This whole thing is extremely disturbing for a country that claims to be in a state of 'advanced democracy'," he said, quoting a phrase often used by Erdogan.
 "It is a tragicomedy."